 Inheritance in domestic relationships and stepchildren

-The daughter/step-daughter claimed to be the deceased’s stepchild, because her mother was the domestic partner of the deceased for over forty years; their relationship only ending when her mother died.
-She claimed she was therefore an ‘eligible person’ under the law, and to whom the deceased failed to make adequate provision for her proper maintenance and support, as provided under Part IV, Family Provision, of the Administration and Probate Act 1958 (VIC); and as amended in 2014.
+The requirements for this are set out under Part IV, Family Provision, of the Administration and Probate Act 1958 (VIC) and as amended.
 The deceased had never married and had no natural children.
-When the mother died the deceased then commenced a domestic relationship with another lady, and left his whole estate to her.
+When the mother died the deceased then commenced a domestic relationship with another lady leaving everything to her.

 Not a ‘stepchild’

-The executor (in defence of the deceased’s will2) argued that the adult daughter was not an ‘eligible person’ as defined in the law because she was not a ‘stepchild’ within the meaning of the legislation; and had no prospects of success.
+Defending the deceased’s will2 the executor argued she was not an ‘eligible person’.
+This was because she was not a ‘stepchild’ within the meaning of the legislation, and she had no prospects of success.